Jessica Clements Rocks A Green Swimsuit In Her Throwback Snap From Italy

 American model and YouTuber Jessica Clements, who is popular on social media for her cute looks and amazing figure, recently went online and shared a sexy throwback snap on Instagram.

-In the picture, which was uploaded on Wednesday, April 8, Jessica could be seen rocking a green, low-cut swimsuit that allowed her to show off an ample amount of cleavage.
+In the picture, which was uploaded on Wednesday, April 8, Jessica was rocking a green low-cut swimsuit that allowed her to show off an ample amount of cleavage.
 To strike a pose, she stood inside a swimming pool with her body partially submerged in water.

 She opted for minimal makeup to stay true to her signature style.
-The application featured foundation, light gray eyeshadow, a thin coat of mascara and defined eyebrows.
+The application featured foundation, light gray eyeshadow, a thin coat of mascara, and defined eyebrows.
 She finished off her makeup application with a nude lip color.
-Jessica side-swept her slightly damp, brunette tresses and allowed them to fall over her right shoulder.
+Jessica side swept her slightly damp tresses and allowed them to fall over her right shoulder.

 The snap was captured against the beautiful background of the ocean while the spectacular sunset could be seen turning the evening sky a stunning shade of orange.